RobotRose/rose_navigation/doc/automatic_navigation_benchmark.md

 The blue obstacle is hidden from sight by the red obstacle, and thus unknown to the robot at the beginning of the test.
 The gaps on the right and left side of the red obstacle are at least twice the CR.
 The path left from the robot will be the preferred initial path of the robot due to the lower distance.
-When the obstacle around the corner is detected however the robot should replan and take the path to the right of the red obstacle.
+When the obstacle around the corner is detected however the robot should re-plan and take the path to the right of the red obstacle.

 This test can be tested with variable width of the red obstacle.
 A larger width will increase the 'detour' the robot has to take in order to reach the goal